James Pierrepont Greaves: Life and work

-Resuming his residence in London, Greaves drew around him many friends.
-A philosophical society founded by him in 1836, and known as the "Aesthetic Society", met for some time at a house in Burton Street in Camden.
-His educational experiences gradually led him to his unconventional philosophical views.
-"As Being is before knowing and doing, I affirm that education can never repair the defects of Birth".
-Hence the necessity of "the divine existence being developed and associated with man and woman prior to marriage".
-He was a follower of Jacob Boehme and influenced by German transcendentalism.
-He was also influenced by Thomas Taylor, William Law and the philosophy of neoplatonism.
+After returning to London, Greaves formed a circle of associates.
+In 1836, he founded a philosophical society known as the Aesthetic Society, which met for a time at a house in Burton Street, Camden.
+His educational work was connected with his religious and philosophical views.
+He wrote: "As Being is before knowing and doing, I affirm that education can never repair the defects of Birth".
+He therefore argued for "the divine existence being developed and associated with man and woman prior to marriage".
+Greaves was a follower of Jakob Böhme and was influenced by German transcendentalism, Thomas Taylor, William Law, and neoplatonism.

 Greaves worked with Charles and Elizabeth Mayo to found the Home and Colonial School Society in Gray's Inn Road in 1836.
-This teaching institution was dedicated to Pestalozzi whose educational ideas ignored the idea of rote-learning.
-The new organization included a model infant school where these ideas could be developed.
+The institution was based on Pestalozzi's educational ideas, including opposition to rote learning, and included a model infant school.

-Greaves and his followers founded Alcott House, in Ham, Surrey (now in Richmond in Greater London), a utopian spiritual community and progressive school which lasted from 1838 to 1848.
-It was named after Amos Bronson Alcott, the American transcendentalist, with whom Greaves had a long correspondence, and who visited the community in 1842.
+Greaves and his followers founded Alcott House in Ham, Surrey (now in the London Borough of Richmond upon Thames, Greater London).
+It was a utopian religious community and school which operated from 1838 to 1848.
+It was named after Amos Bronson Alcott, the American transcendentalist, with whom Greaves corresponded.
+Alcott visited the community in 1842.

-Religious writer Francis Foster Barham (1808–1871), a member of Greaves' Aesthetic Society, considered him as essentially a superior man to Coleridge, and with much higher spiritual attainments and experience.
-He wrote, "his numerous acquaintances regarded him as a moral phenomenon, as a unique specimen of human character, as a study, as a curiosity, and an absolute undefinable".
-An acquaintance whom Greaves frequently visited observed that he was often in financial distress, as he did not attach great importance to conventional notions of earning a living.
+The religious writer Francis Foster Barham (1808–1871), a member of Greaves's Aesthetic Society, regarded him as superior to Coleridge in spiritual attainment.
+Barham wrote that Greaves's acquaintances saw him as "a moral phenomenon, as a unique specimen of human character, as a study, as a curiosity, and an absolute undefinable".
+Another acquaintance, whom Greaves often visited, observed that Greaves was frequently in financial distress and did not give much weight to conventional ways of earning a living.

-In his lifetime, Greaves published none of his writings separately, but printed a few of them in obscure periodicals.
-His last years were spent at Alcott House, where he died on 11 March 1842, aged 65.
-Two volumes were afterwards published from his manuscripts.
-Some minor publications, also posthumous, appeared in the British Museum catalogue.
+Greaves did not publish any books during his lifetime, though some of his writings appeared in periodicals.
+He spent his last years at Alcott House and died there on 11 March 1842, aged 65.
+Two volumes of his writings were published after his death.
+Some minor posthumous publications appeared in the British Museum catalogue.

 Vegetarianism

-Greaves was a vegetarian and advocated hydrotherapy, drinking water and a life of celibacy.
-Greaves opposed the consumption of alcohol and meat and proposed daily cold showers and bathing in spring water.
-His recommended diet was uncooked fruit, nuts and vegetables.
+Greaves advocated vegetarianism, hydrotherapy, drinking water, and celibacy.
+He opposed the consumption of alcohol and meat, and recommended daily cold showers and bathing in spring water.
+His recommended diet consisted of uncooked fruit, nuts, and vegetables.